 Homeowners trust people, not corporations.
 That’s why humanizing your brand through relatable social media content, such as why you started your business, is more effective than relying on elite production values.

-I recommend that my clients start an “in the truck” series in which a crew member films them driving to a roofing job, arriving at the site, etc., so the consumer can envision your day-to-day routine.
+Based on work with roofing clients at Roofing Webmasters, an “in the truck” series is a reliable starting format: a crew member films the drive to a roofing job, the arrival at the site, and the work in progress, so the consumer can envision your day-to-day routine.

 5) Use AI for Content Brainstorming

-Open ChatGPT or Gemeini and paste the following prompt:
+For brainstorming, open ChatGPT or Gemini and paste the following prompt:

 “I am a residential roofer in Dallas, TX.
 Generate 10 high-engagement social media post ideas about hail-resistant roofing materials for homeowners.”